 This alternative is similar to the Proposed Action with the exception that a small portion of the population would be non-reproducing (geldings) rather than implementing sex ratio adjustment to favor studs.
-Fertility control methods for mares would be as described under the Proposed Action (PZP vaccine, GonaCon vaccine, IUDs).
-In addition to bringing the wild horse population to low AML, approximately 37 gelded horses - that would otherwise be excess animals permanently removed from the range and sent to off-range corrals for adoption/sales or off-range pastures - may be returned to the range and managed as a nonbreeding component of the herd, so long as the geldings do not result in the population exceeding midrange AML.
+Population control measures for mares would be as described under the Proposed Action (PZP vaccine, GonaCon vaccine, IUDs).
+In addition to bringing the wild horse population to low AML, approximately 37 gelded horses - that would otherwise be excess animals permanently removed from the range and sent to off-range corrals for adoption/sales or off-range pastures - may be returned to the range and managed as a non-breeding component of the herd, so long as the geldings do not result in the population exceeding mid-range AML.
 This equates to approximately 25% of the post gather population as geldings.
 Including some fertility control-treated mares and some geldings in the herd at mid-AML herd size would allow for management of a total wild horse population within the Complex that would be larger than low AML, while still reducing population growth rates compared to those of an untreated herd and achieving a thriving natural ecological balance.
 Including some geldings in the herd is expected to slow population growth rates, partly as a result of the larger number of males than females in the horse herd, and partly because geldings that retain harems do appear to prevent fertile stallions from breeding with females, at least for some number of years after gelding (King et al. 2022).
 Primary gather methods would include helicopter drive, bait, and water trapping.
-It is expected that not all horses would be able to be captured, as gather efficiencies rarely exceed 80-85% especially in larger Complexes.
-As a result, a proportion of wild horses (15-20%+) in the project area would most likely not be captured or treated over a 10-year period.
-However, future gathers may involve additional gelding of some geldings that were missed in the earlier gathers to maintain the non-reproducing component of the Complex.
+Future gathers may involve additional gelding of some males to maintain the nonreproducing component of the Complex.